chuamingkai/50.002-1D-16-bit-ALU/README.md

 5. Multiplier

 The additional functions and their testers include:
-1. Divider
+1. Divider (the divider function is nested within the adder module)
 2. Modulo
-(the above two functions are nested within the adder module)
 3. Factorial

 Test Cases: